 Your device is incompatible

-The most likely answer is that you’ve typed in the wrong password; we’ve all done it.
-Network keys are usually quite dense collections of numbers and letters, so it’s easy to miss one digit or character.
+We’ve all done it.
+Network keys are usually dense collections of numbers and letters, so missing one digit or character is easy.

-Most login details will be case-sensitive, so make sure you’re getting all upper- and lowercase letters in the right places.
-It can also be useful to type out your password in a note or word processing app so that you can see the text more clearly.
+Most login details will be case sensitive, so make sure you get all the upper- and lowercase letters in the right places.
+It can be helpful to type out your password in a note or word processor to see the text more clearly.

 The router has crashed

-Even if your device is up-to-date and your password is correct, you can still get an error of network security key mismatch if the router has crashed.
-This happens more than you’d think and will usually be flagged up by a flashing or unusual light on the router itself.
+Even if your device is up to date and your password is correct, you can still get a network security key mismatch error if the router has crashed.
+A flashing or unusual light on the router would indicate the crash.

-The best way to fix this is also the simplest.
-It’s a cliche for a reason: turning your router off and on again will probably resolve the issue.
+The best way to fix this is also the simplest – turn your router off and on again.
+It should resolve the issue.

 Strong network encryption and a robust network security key are the main things that keep your network secure.
 But they are not the only way to boost your router security and protect your home network.

 Here’s what else you can do to enhance the strength of your network’s security even further: